Benjamintowels/GolfCardsRealDeal/SWING_ANIMATION_SYSTEM.md

 ### Automatic Usage
 The swing animation triggers automatically when:
-- Player starts charging height (right-click and drag up)
+- Player starts charging power (left-click and hold)
-- Player stops charging height
+- Player stops charging power

 ### Manual Control
 You can also manually control the animation: